fnmdx111/Paliserver/README.md

 TODO
 ----

-*   dispatch interface for admin
+*   complete forward modal for paper list (not in `/user')

-*   some bugs in upload interface
+*   fix bugs in upload interface

 licensed under lgpl